Energy relaxation in hot electron quantum optics via acoustic and optical phonon emission: Arrival-time distribution and simulations

-To calculate $A(E,\tau,x_D)$ from \eq{EQ:MEdE} we use a Monte Carlo simulation of individual electron trajectories.
 We first discretise the electron energy, $E_i = i \Delta E$; $i=0,1,2,\ldots$.
 In discrete time step $\Delta t$, then, an electron in band $n$ with energy $E_i$ has a probability to emit a phonon and scatter into a new state with $E_j$ in band $n'$ given by \footnote{ We found that integration over the small energy interval is preferable to the using the approximation $T_{ji}^{n'n} \approx \Delta t\,\Delta E\,{\widetilde{\Gamma}}_{n'n}(E_j,E_i)$ since this avoids problems with the cut-offs in \eq{EQ:constraint}, as well as with the rapid variations in the rates that occur in their vicinity. } \beq T_{ji}^{n'n} \approx \Delta t \int_{E_j - \Delta E/2}^{E_j + \Delta E/2} dE'\, \widetilde{\Gamma}_{n'n}(E',E_i) . \eeq During this time step, an electron will also propagate a distance $\Delta x = v_n (E_i) \Delta t$.
 Thus, our procedure is to iterate these two steps of probabilistic phonon emission and deterministic electron propagation until the distance travelled reaches $x_D$.
-This is then repeated many times to build up a picture of the energy-resolved ATD.
+This is then repeated many times and the convolution of this set of wave-packet centres in $E$-$t$ space with the Gaussian wavepacket of the individual electrons builds up a picture of the energy-resolved ATD.

 For the results we present here, the electron always starts in the outermost edge-channel, $n=0$ \cite{Ryu2016}.
 For numerical simplicity, our simulation only considers subbands $n=0,1$ where the majority of the dynamics takes place.
-We take into account uncertainty in the initial state and emission time of the electron by starting the electron probability distribution as a bivariate Gaussian distribution centred around $E=E_0$ and $t=0$ with energy and time widths of $\sigma_E =1$\,meV and $\sigma_\tau=5$\,ps in line with recent experiments \cite{Fletcher2013,Waldie2015,Johnson2017a}.
-We consider the detector to be positioned a distance $x_D = 28\,\mu$m from the centre of this initial distribution.
+We consider the detector to be positioned a distance $x_D = 28\,\mu$m from the centre of the initial distribution.

 \fig{FIG:flopLOW} and \fig{FIG:flopHIGH} show the energy-resolved ATD for two different starting energies $E_0=70,120$\,meV with a field of $B=6$\,T. Results are shown only for electrons detected in the $n=0$ edge channel.
 This is by far the majority for these parameters since only $< 3\%$ of electrons end up in the $n=1$ band at the detector.
 In both plots, a portion of the electron density remains clustered around the original injection energy $\delta E = E-E_0= 0$ with central arrival time of $\tau = 176$\,ps for $E_0=70$\,meV (\fig{FIG:flopLOW}) and $\tau = 136$\,ps for $E_0 = 120$\,meV (\fig{FIG:flopHIGH}).
 These distributions represent those electrons that reach the detector without having emitted any LO phonons, and this part of the ATD we shall denote as the $A^{(0)}$ distribution.